valentjn/vscode-ltex/pages/docs/advanced-usage.md

 LTeX supports automatically switching its [`ltex.language`](settings.html#ltexlanguage) setting for a number of basic babel commands and environments.
 These are:

+- `\usepackage[LANGUAGE]{babel}`: Switches the language for the rest of the document.
 - `\selectlanguage{LANGUAGE}`: Switches the language for the rest of the document.
 - `\foreignlanguage{LANGUAGE}{TEXT}`: Switches the language for the contents `TEXT` of the last argument.
 - `\begin{otherlanguage}{LANGUAGE}TEXT\end{otherlanguage}`: Switches the language for the contents `TEXT` of the environment.

 Here, `LANGUAGE` is one of babel's language names like `english`, `american`, `ngerman`, etc. Refer to the [babel manual](https://ctan.org/pkg/babel) for a list of possible language names.
 Keep in mind that not all languages supported by LTeX are supported by babel, and vice versa.

+For the first point of the list, multiple comma-separated babel package options are allowed instead of just one `LANGUAGE`.
+If you specify multiple languages in the package options, e.g., `\usepackage[american,ngerman]{babel}` (since your document is multilingual), then babel and LTeX will default to the language that is mentioned last.

 In addition, as the commands and environments given above are quite long, LTeX supports the following shortcuts: